casagou/joa/index.md

 I am a mechanical and aerospace engineer with over a decade of experience leading complex engineering projects in the aerospace and energy sectors.
 My career has been defined by a commitment to innovation, precision, and delivering results under pressure.​

 Beyond engineering, I've channelled my passion for technology and creativity into founding and operating multiple ventures in Victoria, BC.
 These include a marketing agency, a drone-based aerial photography and video production company, a live-streaming production service, and an industrial consulting firm.
-These entrepreneurial endeavors have honed my skills in business development, operational management, and strategic planning.​
+These entrepreneurial endeavours have honed my skills in business development, operational management, and strategic planning.​

 Whether integrating advanced systems in space robotics or delivering high-quality visual content for diverse clients, I bring precision, adaptability, and a relentless focus on execution to every project.

 ----